 I keep experimenting with methods I know from others that had been successful, and also with things that probably I am amongst the first ones to pioneer, and keep this blog as my journal.

 If this journey is interesting for you in any ways, you are most welcome to join me; follow my blog here, share it, if you find something useful.
-Maybe you will have a suggestion for partnership.

 Let me finish this introduction with a quote from Plato: